The most successful small business advertising ideas are rarely expensive. You just have to be clever about it.

 Here’s the deal:

 You’re not going to make a success of your small business without advertising it.
-You need to show people that you exist.
+You need to show people that you exist and get your name out there.

 So how do you do it?

-It’s interesting.
-When I started writing this post, I intended it to be a “bumper list” of small business advertising ideas.
+When I started writing this post, I intended it to be a “bumper list” of small, local business advertising ideas.

 And when I started researching, I found that those type of posts already exist.
 But they’re all theory!
 No practical execution, and no actual experience with growing a small business.